 Back on campus, Caitlin writes her senior Sociology thesis and Education Studies capstone project on the early childhood education workforce in America, analyzing policy and data from all fifty states and interviewing New Haven teachers.
 Now she's headed to Oxford for a master's in child development and education.
+Starting OutThe daughter and grand-daughter of educators, Caitlinhas a passion for learning anda desire to study education.In Foundation of EducationStudies, she realizes that "somany of the challenges facingstudents today begin due toa lack of access to high-qualityearly childhood education."

 Caitlin designs and teaches a course called Positivity: The Power of Optimism to New Haven middle schoolers through Yale's Splash and Sprout programs.
 "My positive attitude had always helped me conquer academic challenges, so I wanted to share the benefits of this perspective with younger students."